 Dates:

-These sessions have also been advertised in local publications, at local community hubs and through Ku-ring-gai and Ryde Councils.
+These sessions were advertised in local publications, at local community hubs and through Ku-ring-gai and Ryde Councils.

-The SCP will include a number of changes across facilities in Sydney but the most will take place at Lindfield, which sits on Commonwealth-owned land.
+The SCP will include a number of changes across facilities in Sydney including at Lindfield, which sits on Commonwealth-owned land.

 CSIRO expects some increased activity entering and exiting the main gate on Bradfield Road and also some noise associated during the period of construction.
 While work is not expected to have a significant impact on the local community the project team is proactively informing the community of the potential disruption.